raspberrypilearning/jam-worksheets/minecraft-tnt/minecraft-tnt.md

 1. Run the code and you should see a block of stone appear near your player.
 If it's not in front of you, try looking around.

-1. Change the `setBlock` line from a `1` to a `2`:
+1. Change the `1` at the end of the `setBlock` line to a `2`:

     ```python
     mc.setBlock(x+1, y, z, 2)
     ```

 1. You should now see a block of grass appear.
-Try changing the number again and see which block gets placed.
+Try changing the number again and see what kind of block gets placed.

 1. Try changing `setBlock` to `setBlocks` to build a 10x10x10 cube rather than a single block: